iszczesniak/cpp/containers/index.md

 ### `std::forward_list<T>`

 Sometimes `std::list` is more than we need from a list.
-Sometimes we need to forward iterate only, and can do without the capability to backward iterate that is offered by `std::list`, the capability that we pay for with performance.
+Sometimes we need to forward-iterate only, and can do without the capability to backward-iterate that is offered by `std::list`, the capability that we pay for with performance.

 Type `std::forward_list` is even leaner and more performant than